PSAC men's basketball tournament

 The Pennsylvania State Athletic Conference (PSAC) men's basketball tournament is the annual conference basketball championship tournament for the Pennsylvania State Athletic Conference.
 It is a single-elimination tournament and seeding is based on regular season records.

 Between 1951 and 1960, the regular season champion was declared league champion based on record alone.
 From 1961 to 1980, a singular championship game was held between the top two teams from the regular season standings.
 Finally, a tournament (of varying sizes, presently at 12) has been held each year since 1981.

-The winner, declared conference champion, receives the PSAC's automatic bid to the NCAA Men's Division II Basketball Championship.
+The winner receives the PSAC's automatic bid to the NCAA Men's Division II Basketball Championship.